 If you want to become a member of our community you need to register.
-You can either become a gold member or a normal member.
-The gold membership will offer you advanced search functionalities to increase your fun.
-By becoming a gold member you support the website and help us to improve our services.
+You can either become a premium member or a normal member.
+The premium membership will offer you advanced search functionalities to increase your fun.
+By becoming a premium member you support the website and help us to improve our services.
 If you want to become a member you need to log in under: my GPS.
 We emphatically request you to use your official name.
 The rest will guide itself.
 You need to insert the gear you own and plan to use during your sessions.
 You also need to add the locations where you have been surfing.
 At any time you can update the spots you sail on and gear in use by you.

 Various rakings are set up; you can find them under ‘rankings’.
 The main ranking, which is shown on the right side of the home page, is the 5x10 second averages.
 Under 'rankings' you can also select on country, brand, sail size, etc. In the “my” pages you can find even deeper link rankings to search completely to your needs and wishes.